 Streams and Drainage.
 South Hero falls into the "Northern Lake Champlain Direct" watershed.
-Water from a series of unnamed streams and wetlands generally flow directly into Lake Champlain.
+Water from a series of unnamed streams and wetlands generally flow directly into Lake Champlain and needs to be monitored for excess phosphorus and other lake pollutants.